ridhis23/Portfolio/index.md

 1. **Arduino Projects**
 have worked extensively with the arduino board.
 Details of all my projects are available on my blog : [Hackaday Blog](https://hackaday.io/XtremeTech).

-3. Facial Emotions Prediction - Neural Network
+3. **Facial Emotions Prediction - Neural Network**
+   Developed a neural network using Python which could predict facial emotions from pictures.

 ### Skills